SciProgCentre/rl-tge-sim/README.md

 ## Installation

-1. Install JDK one way:
+1. Install JDK (8 or higher) one way:
     * From [official Oracle site](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html);
     * Using your packege manager (for exemple, in Debian/Ubuntu use `sudo apt-get install openjdk-8-jdk `);